Esri/arcgis-maps-sdk-java-samples/display-information/add-graphics-with-symbols/README.md

   - create a point collection that will hold all the points that make up the line
   - create a `Polygon` using the point collection, `Polygon(PointCollection)`
   - create a simple line symbol that will display as an outline for points collected
-  - create a simeple fill symbol`, using line symbol from above, that will fill the region in between the points collected with a single color
+  - create a simeple fill symbol, using line symbol from above, that will fill the region in between the points collected with a single color
-  - assignn polygon and symbol to graphic, `Graphic(polygon, symbol)`
+  - assign polygon and symbol to graphic, `Graphic(polygon, symbol)`
 5. To create a graphic using a `TextSymbol`
   - create a point where the graphic will be located
   - create a text symbol, that will display at that point